magepages/mpdocs/docs/import-export-categories/index.md

 ### Note: In case you want to get the Export file to import, pay attention to the following cases:
-- Incase you need to change some of the export fields before you want to perform Import: "store_id", "parent", "is_active", "include_in_menu"
+- Incase you need to change some of the export fields before you want to perform Import such as store_id, parent, is_active, include_in_menu
   - **Store_id**: In the Export file, the value of the fields is **admin** when you import it to "0".
   - **Parent**: Notice that the value **parent** cannot be the same as the value of **category_id**.
   - **Is_active**: In the Export file, the value of the fields is Yes/No when you import it to change to 1/0.